The Seesaw Team

 Claire Trolio completed a Bachelor of Arts (Hons) and a Bachelor of Laws (Hons) at UWA.
 She writes about Western Australia for various digital and print media and owns a shop with her sister.
 For her, the spider swing is the ultimate in playground fun.

-Bourby Webster is the Founder and CEO of Perth Symphony Orchestra one of WA’s newest and fastest growing arts companies.
-She is a graduate of Oxford University in Music and the Royal College of Music and is a professional violist, lecturer, presenter, and producer.
+Bourby Webster is the director of North Street Music – a creative production and artist development company.
+She is also the founder of Perth Symphony Orchestra.
+She is a graduate of Oxford University, the Royal College of Music and has an MBA from UWA.
+She is a professional violist, entrepreneur, concert promoter and producer.
 She can’t even look at a playground as she suffers chronic motion sickness.